lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 (1-12), then by day (1-31), with a file name that is the name of a host with the ".csv" extension.
 That is, `$SONAR_ROOT/2023/6/26/deathstar.hpc.uio.no.csv` could be such a file.

+## HOST NAME PATTERNS

+A host name *pattern* specifies a set of host names.
+The pattern consists of literal characters, range expansions, and suffix wildcards.
+Consider `ml[1-4,8]*.hpc*.uio.no`.
+This matches `ml1.hpc.uio.no`, `ml1x.hpcy.uio.no`, and several others.
+In brief, the host name is broken into elements at the `.`.
+Then each element can end with `*` to indicate that we match a prefix of the input.
+The values in brackets are expanded: Ranges m-n turn into m, m+1, m+2, ..., n (inclusive), stand-alone values stand for themselves.

+The pattern can have fewer elements than the host names we match against, typically the unqualified host name is used: `--host ml[1-4,8]` will select ML nodes 1, 2, 3, 4, and 8.

 ## SYSTEM CONFIGURATION FILES